PHPCSStandards/composer-installer/README.md

 ### Calling the plugin directly

-In some circumstances it is desirable to call this plugin's functionality directly.
+In some circumstances, it is desirable to call this plugin's functionality directly.
 For instance, during development or in [CI][definition-ci] environments.

 As the plugin requires Composer to work, direct calls need to be wired through a